RustCrypto/key-wraps/aes-kw/README.md

 > description of the key wrap algorithm.
 Therefore, in the description
 > that follows, the key wrap is described generically; no key size is
 > specified for the KEK.

+RFC5649 § 1 describes AES-KWP as follows:

+> This document specifies an extension of the Advanced Encryption
+> Standard (AES) Key Wrap algorithm \[AES-KW1, AES-KW2\].
+Without this
+> extension, the input to the AES Key Wrap algorithm, called the key
+> data, must be a sequence of two or more 64-bit blocks.
+>
+> The AES Key Wrap with Padding algorithm can be used to wrap a key of
+> any practical size with an AES key.
+The AES key-encryption key (KEK)
+> must be 128, 192, or 256 bits.
+The input key data may be as short as
+> one octet, which will result in an output of two 64-bit blocks (or 16
+> octets).
+Although the AES Key Wrap algorithm does not place a
+> maximum bound on the size of the key data that can be wrapped, this
+> extension does so.
+The use of a 32-bit fixed field to carry the
+> octet length of the key data bounds the size of the input at 2^32
+> octets.
+Most systems will have other factors that limit the
+> practical size of key data to much less than 2^32 octets.

 ## Minimum Supported Rust Version